-Be Strong Customer Authentication (SCA) ready – act now
+The countdown to Strong Customer Authentication (SCA) – take action today

 What is SCA?

 Strong Customer Authentication (SCA) is part of the European Union’s Payment Services Directive (PSD2), adopted by the UK, designed to make online payments more secure as customers increasingly shop and pay online in the digital age.